dothidden/writeups/content/HackTheVote_2024/The Thirty-Twodle Challenge.md

 machine and help us predict their each and every future story?

 ## Intuition
 This write-up is going to be less of a technical one because I (MettleSphee) took a weird approach: I like thinking about how games would work technically by looking at how they behave.
 Therefore, I found the directions to the flag without looking myself at the code, but the help I've gotten was incredible.
-I couldn't have written such amazing scripts/solutions for the challenge, and the credit goes to (Zenbassi) for basically doing the harder part of the challenge :) .
+I couldn't have written such amazing scripts/solutions for the challenge, and the credit goes to (zenbassi) for basically doing the harder part of the challenge :) .

 ## Write-up
 My teammate was doing the whole reversing process, while I chimed in and just wanted to try and run the binary to see what happens.